Ganesh-Th/Chain_of_Bits/README.md

 # Empowering Transactions with Ethereum Integration and Smart Contracts
+project for our CSI3013 - Blockchain Technologies course, guided by Dr. Manuver Sir.
 ## Identification of topic💡:

 Web 3.0 is the next evolution of the internet, where the focus is on decentralization and blockchain technology plays a crucial role in it.
 Our application will use blockchain technology to enable secure and transparent transactions without the need for intermediaries like banks or payment processors.